What does a Cloud Engineer do?

 The job outlook for Cloud Engineers is strong and promising.
 The Bureau of Labor Statistics (BLS) reports an average of 66,500 job positions available each year.
 This trend shows a steady demand for skilled professionals in this field.
 With technology advancing rapidly, companies are increasingly adopting cloud services, creating more opportunities for Cloud Engineers.

 Cloud Engineers can expect a competitive salary as well.
 The BLS reports an average national annual compensation of $66,450.
-Hourly, the average compensation stands at $31.95.
-These figures reflect the value companies place on skilled Cloud Engineers.
-With the right qualifications and experience, job seekers can look forward to a rewarding career with good financial prospects.
+Hourly compensation averages around $31.95.
+These figures reflect the value that companies place on skilled Cloud Engineers.
+With the right qualifications and experience, job seekers can look forward to a lucrative career in this field.

 Continue to Salaries for Cloud Engineer